-The CRC feature only supports the read transaction in the ISL6296.
+The CRC feature only supports the read transaction in the ISL6296A.
 When the OPCODE in the instruction is '10', an 8-bit CRC is automatically calculated for the data bytes being transferred out.
 The CRC result is then appended after the last data byte is read out.

-CRC is generated using the DOW CRC polynomial as follows:
+CRC is generated using the DOW CRC polynomial as determined in Equation 1: